lp-wan/archi/revised-schc-architecture.md

   header fields are processed by an Instance.

 **Context**: A SoR together with metadata, shared by two or more Instances.
   Metadata may, for example, refer to a data model or a parser compatible with the rule format.

-**Profile**: A set of configurations specific to an Instance that define how SCHC operations are performed, e.g. role of the Instance, matching policy, dispatcher configuration,supported SCHC features.
+**Instance Configuration**: A set of configurations specific to an Instance that define how SCHC operations are performed, e.g. role of the Instance, matching policy, dispatcher configuration, supported SCHC features.

 **Session**: A communication session between two Instances or more that share a common Context for SCHC operations.